pathtrk/nvimfiles/README.md

 ## Installing plugins via Vundle

-Running
+Launch and run the following from vim editor:

 ```
-vim PluginInstall +qall
+PluginInstall
 ```

-from the terminal downloads plugins specified in `vimrc` and makes them ready.
+This downloads plugins specified in `vimrc` and makes them ready.